This Day In Music: August 16

 August 16, 1930 ~ Guillermina Jimenez Chabolia, commonly known as singer, actress Flor Silvestre, born in Salamanca, Mexico ~ Sister of singers La Prieta Linda and Mary Jiménez.
 Dubbed “La Sentimental” for her melodious voice.
 As an actress appeared in over 70 films.
 As a singer best known for songs such as Imposible Olvidarte, Que Dios Te Perdone, Viejo Nopal, Guadalajara, Cielo Rojo, Carino Santo, Toda Una Vida, and Celosa ~ Chabolia passed away in 2020

-August 16, 1929 ~ Modal jazz, cool jazz, post-bop pianist Bill Evans, full name William John Evans, born in Plainfield, New Jersey, USA ~ Classically trained, influenced by Claude Debussy and Maurice Ravel.
-Noted for his technical ability and sense of harmony.
-As a leader especially acclaimed for the early 1960s albums Portrait In Jazz, Explorations, and Sunday At The Village Vanguard.
-Revered sideman, appearing on albums by Charles Mingus, Jimmy Knepper, Chet Baker, Miles Davis (Kind Of Blue), Art Farmer, Tony Scott, Bob Brookmeyer, Cannonball Adderley, Oliver Nelson (The Blues And The Abstract Truth), Benny Golson, and Freddie Hubbard ~ Evans passed away in 1980
+August 16, 1929 ~ Jazz pianist Bill Evans, full name William John Evans, born in Plainfield, New Jersey, USA ~ Classically trained, influenced by Claude Debussy and Maurice Ravel, Evans was noted most for his technical ability and sense of harmony.
+As a leader, Evans is especially acclaimed for the early-1960s albums Portrait In Jazz, Explorations, and Sunday At The Village Vanguard.
+A revered sideman, Evans has also appeared on landmark albums by Charles Mingus, Jimmy Knepper, Chet Baker, Miles Davis (Kind Of Blue), Art Farmer, Tony Scott, Bob Brookmeyer, Cannonball Adderley, Oliver Nelson (The Blues And The Abstract Truth), Benny Golson, and Freddie Hubbard ~ Evans passed away in 1980

 August 16, 1928 ~ Jazz pianist Carl Perkins born in Indianapolis, Indiana, USA ~ Leader and sideman.
-Worked with Curtis Counce, Tiny Bradshaw, Big Jay McNeely, Miles Davis, Oscar Moore, Clifford Brown, Max Roach, Frank Morgan, Pepper Adams, Chet Baker, Victor Feldman, Dexter Gordon, Illinois Jacquet, Leroy Vinnegar, and others ~ Perkins passed away in 1958
+Worked with Curtis Counce, Tiny Bradshaw, Big Jay McNeely, Miles Davis, Oscar Moore, Clifford Brown, Max Roach, Frank Morgan, Pepper Adams, Chet Baker, Victor Feldman, Dexter Gordon, Illinois Jacquet, and Leroy Vinnegar ~ Perkins passed away in 1958

 August 16, 1925 ~ Blues singer Edna Hicks passed away in Chicago, Illinois, USA ~ Best remembered for her recordings of Hard Luck Blues, Poor Me Blues, Down Hearted Blues, and Gulf Coast Blues.
 Half-sister of singer Lizzie Miles ~ Hicks was born ca.1891